Visa policy of Samoa

-Visitors to Samoa are issued a gratis 90-day Visitor's Permit on arrival (except citizens of the United States residing in American Samoa) unless they are citizens of one of the visa-exempt countries.
+Most visitors to Samoa are issued a free 90-day Visitor's Permit on arrival unless they are citizens of one of the visa-exempt countries.

 All visitors must have a passport valid for at least 6 months.
 All visitors must have a return or onward ticket, copy of a bank statement, no record of deportation from other countries, no health problems that would pose a risk to Samoa, no history of criminal charges.